-A full copy of the accounts can be obtained from Ascent Housing LLP, Apex House, 266 Moseley Road, Levenshulme, Manchester M19 2LH.
+A full copy of the Ascent Housing LLP Report and Financial Statements for the Year ended 31 March 2014 can be obtained from Ascent Housing LLP, Apex House, 266 Moseley Road, Levenshulme, Manchester M19 2LH.

 3. Corporate Income and Expenditure